-A new landmark is currently in the works from an existing structure in downtown at Commerce Street between Market and North Roan Streets.
 The 60-foot-tall structure began as a sign for Thomas Laguardia Jr.’s Giant Food Markets in 1959 and afterwards was sold along with the accompanying building to U-Haul in the late 1980’s.
-This year, the sign will undergo its latest transformation and become Johnson City’s newest landmark, adding a unique element to the downtown area.
+In 2018, the sign went through its latest transformation to become Johnson City’s landmark, adding a unique element to the downtown area.
 The sign will read bright and bold in a retro design – JOHNSON CITY, TENNESSEE.

 The landmark features a design inspired by historic railroad signs and logos and a Tri-Star element representing Tennessee’s three regions created by Johnson City resident Colonel LeeRoy Reeves.